shanna2023/SpaceInvaders/README.md

 # Project

-We're prolly gonna to Space Invaders or something idk, but of rnow its called "Project"
+We're prolly gonna to Space Invaders or something idk, but as of now its called "Project"